CarloWood/gitache-core/README.md

-## Gitache package configuration files.
+## Gitache package configuration files

 Each package listed in `GITACHE_PACKAGES` must come with a config file in `cmake/gitache-configs` in the root of the main project.